Arthur Griffith: Family and early life

 Arthur Joseph Griffith was born at 61 Upper Dominick Street, Dublin on 31 March 1871, of distant Welsh lineage.
-His great-great-grandfather, William Griffith of Drws-y-coed Uchaf, Rhyd-ddu, Caernarvonshire (1719-1782), was a farmer and supporter of the Moravian Church cause.
-His great grandfather, Griffith Griffith (b.
+His great-great-grandfather, William Griffith of Drws-y-coed Uchaf, Rhyd-ddu, Caernarvonshire (1719–1782), was a farmer and supporter of the Moravian Church cause.
+His great-grandfather, Griffith Griffith (b.
 1789), emigrated first to the United States and then to Ireland, where some of his sisters had settled in Dublin among the Moravian community there.
 A Roman Catholic, Griffith was educated by the Irish Christian Brothers.
 He worked for a time as a printer before joining the Gaelic League, which was aimed at promoting the restoration of the Irish language.

 His father had been a printer on The Nation newspaper — Griffith was one of several employees locked out in the early 1890s due to a dispute with a new owner of the paper.
 The young Griffith was a member of the Irish Republican Brotherhood (IRB).
-He initially supported Parnell's political views, but then decided that Parnell's political outlook was not what he thought was best for Ireland.
+Later in life he came to feel that violence would not be the best way to achieve the independence of Ireland.
+He felt that passive resistance was the safer and more certain way of defeating the British.
+He initially supported Parnell's political views but then decided that Parnell's political outlook was not what he thought was best for Ireland.
 Griffith visited South Africa from 1896 to 1898.
 In South Africa, Griffith supported the Boers in their campaign against British expansionism and was a supporter of Paul Kruger.